jensgraetzer/MP3-Multimedia---id3v2FrameList.py/README.md

 Multimedia experiences can be stored in different ways - see (1).

-In summer 2020 no mulimedia MP3 players exist.
-So the multimedia MP3 samples of this project together with the ID3v2 standards - see (2), (3) and (4) - may help to build the first players and editors of multimedia MP3 files.
+Today (in summer 2020) almost no multimedia MP3 player application exists.
+So the multimedia MP3 samples of this project together with the ID3v2 standards - see (2), (3) and (4) - may help to build the first player and editor applications of multimedia MP3 files.

 # About the frames of a ID3v2 tag
 This table shows some frames of an ID3v2.3 or ID3v2.4 tag.
 There are a lot more frames.
 For more information - see the ID3v2 standards (2), (3) and (4).